Brymcon/ii-agent-adaptiveMemory/README.md

 ## Overview

-II Agent is built around providing an agentic interface to Anthropic Claude models.
-It offers:
+II Agent Cognitive interface is built around providing a STREAMLIT INTERFACE TO WATCH YOUR INTELLIGENCE IMPROVE OVER TIME IT offers:

 - A CLI interface for direct command-line interaction
-- A WebSocket server that powers a modern React-based frontend
+- A WebSocket server that powers a modern streamlit + REACT frontend
-- Integration with Google Cloud's Vertex AI for API access to Anthropic models
+- We only promote open source models.
+Qwen3 series has MCP built in and is agentic.
+Intelligence should be owned not rented.
+Raised not controlled.
+THANK YOU FOR THIS INTELLIC!

 ## Core Capabilities